WordPress is an open source content management system (CMS) that has been available since 2003.

 Of course, there are paid options that provide more flexibility, allowing users to dictate a custom domain name, as well as add eCommerce capabilities.

-Finally, there are some nice SEO features built into every Weebly website to give your pages a gentle boost.
 The Weebly help centre also provides a load of helpful advice for anyone looking to take their SEO a step further.

 Pros: